varshasathya/Object_detection_with_cropping/README.md

 # Object_detection_with_cropping
-Detect various objects in the image using pretrained darknet model
+Detect various objects in the image using pretrained darknet model.
+Also crop and store each object detected from the model.